Your info, payment and privacy all in one place.

 Examples of partners include:

 Our partners may also combine the personal data we share with them with other data they collect about you, e.g. your use of their services.
-We and our partners may use this information to present you with offers, promotions, or other marketing activities that we believe will be relevant to you.
+We and our partners may use this information to present you with offers, promotions, or other marketing that we think you'll find relevant.

 Hosting platforms host podcasts so that they can be delivered to you.
 We share certain data, such as your IP address, with the hosting platforms when you play a podcast.
-Spotify owns two hosting platforms, Megaphone and Anchor.
 We also allow you to stream podcasts available from other hosting platforms not owned by Spotify.

 For activities such as statistical analysis and academic study, but only in a pseudonymised format.
-Pseudonymised data is where your data is identified by a code rather than your name or other information that directly identifies you.
+Pseudonymised data means that your data is identified by a code rather than your name or other directly identifying information.

-To carry out our daily business operations and so we can maintain and provide the Spotify Service to you.
+To carry out our daily business operations and so we can maintain, improve and provide the Spotify Service and acquired companies’ services to you.

 When we believe in good faith it’s necessary for us to do so, for example: